umifriedrice/kubetest/README.md

 1. **Image Pull Errors**: Make sure to run `eval $(minikube docker-env)` before building images
 2. **Port Conflicts**: Use different ports for port-forwarding (8080, 8081)
-3. **Namespace Issues**: Ensure you're targeting the correct namespace
+3. **Ingress Not Working**: Ensure NGINX Ingress Controller is enabled and tunnel is running
 4. **Resource Limits**: Check if your cluster has enough resources

 ### Debug Commands